The Living Tombstone

-The Living Tombstone is an Israeli-American electronic rock band and YouTube channel formed in 2011 by producer Yoav Landau and singer Sam Haft.
-The group is most notable for their songs and music videos based on video games and pop culture media, such as the Five Nights at Freddy's saga, Overwatch, and My Little Pony, as well as original music.
-Several of their songs have garnered online virality on social media, and they have been credited with spawning various internet memes.
-In addition to these videos, they have developed music for the video game In Sound Mind and have created the video game AudioClash: Battle of the Bands.
-Music publication NME has cited them as "the internet's biggest gaming band."
+The Living Tombstone (TLT) is a Los Angeles-based electronic rock group and YouTube channel, founded as a solo project by Israeli-American producer Yoav Landau (יואב לנדאו) in 2011, and becoming a musical duo with American singer Sam Haft in 2016.
+The group is notable for their songs based on video games and pop culture media, such as the Five Nights at Freddy's series, Overwatch and My Little Pony, as well as original music.
+Signed to Warner Music, they have released two studio albums, Zero_one (2020) and Rust (2025).

+Several of their songs have garnered online popularity, and they have been credited with spawning various internet memes.
+In addition to their music videos, they have created music for the video games In Sound Mind, Beat Saber, and have created the video game AudioClash: Battle of the Bands.
+Music publication NME has referred to them as "the internet's biggest gaming band."

 Career

 Background

-The Living Tombstone was founded by musician Yoav Landau in 2011 as both a YouTube channel and musical project.
-Landau, a native of Israel, was involved in the online fan community of the media franchise My Little Pony, where he created a remix of one of the songs featured on My Little Pony: Friendship is Magic.
-After the remix garnered several thousand hits, Landau eventually shifted his focus to various video game communities, creating songs based on video games.
+The Living Tombstone was founded by Landau in 2011 as both a YouTube channel and a musical project.
+Landau, a native of Israel, was involved in the online fan community of the media franchise My Little Pony, where he created remixes of the songs featured on My Little Pony: Friendship is Magic.
+After one of his remixes garnered several thousand views, Landau created more songs of the franchise before eventually shifting his focus to various video game communities, creating songs based on video games.

 Five years after forming The Living Tombstone, Landau moved to the United States where he met vocalist Sam Haft.
 Haft had previously been involved with other musical projects in the past, such as the comedic music group Sam & Bill.
-Landau and Haft sent each other their own songs before eventually collaborating together on music, with Haft becoming an official member of The Living Tombstone.
-The pair wrote original songs such as "Jump Up Superstar" in which Haft contributed backing vocals, and "My Ordinary Life" which was cited by LA Weekly as their most popular song.
-Both Landau and Haft worked on the worldbuilding for The Living Tombstone, including the characters, story and lore surrounding the group's music and videos.
+Landau and Haft sent each other their songs before eventually collaborating on music, with Haft becoming an official member of The Living Tombstone.
+The pair wrote songs such as a remix of Super Mario Odyssey's "Jump Up Superstar" in which Haft contributed backing vocals, and the original track "My Ordinary Life" which was cited by LA Weekly as their most popular song.
+Both Landau and Haft worked on the worldbuilding for The Living Tombstone, including the characters, story, and lore surrounding the group's music and videos.
 The attention their music received online caused Warner Music to notice the band, and the record label signed The Living Tombstone.